Skip to main content

 • Class C CDL.

-If you are interested in becoming a professional truck driver, you’ll need to choose between getting a Class A CDL or a Class B CDL.
+If you are interested in becoming a professional truck driver, you’ll need to choose between getting a Class A, Class B or Class C CDL.

-2. The additional endorsements you add to your CDL.
+2. The endorsements you add to your CDL.

-While having endorsements added to your CDL is not required for many driving jobs, it does open opportunities to choose from a wider variety of specialized driving jobs and the potential to earn a higher salary.
+While having endorsements is not required for many driving jobs, it does open opportunities to choose from a wider variety of specialized driving jobs and the potential to earn a higher salary.

 3. If you attend a full-time versus a part-time training program.